ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS)
   - Default - `32000` (number of 8 KiB buffers, or about 262 MB)
+  - Recommended max value: 1/4 of available RAM
   - Restarts database? - **Yes**
-  - Options - The maximum number of buffers is 1048576.
   - Notes - The setting specifies the number of 8 KiB shared memory buffers.
-For example, 1 GB of `shared_buffers` space is 1048576 KiB, and (1048576 KiB / 8 KiB) is 131072 buffers.
-The recommended memory allocation for `shared_buffers` is 1/4 of the deployment's RAM.
-Setting `shared_buffers` any higher can result in memory issues that cause the database to crash.
+For example, 1 GB of `shared_buffers` space is `1048576 KiB`, and (`1048576 KiB / 8 KiB`) is `131072` buffers.
+The recommended memory allocation for shared_buffers is 1/4 of the deployment's RAM.
+Setting `shared_buffers` any higher can result in memory issues that cause the database to crash, and might decrease the performance of your Database as data is already buffered by the OS.
 Setting `shared_buffers` equal, close to equal, or higher than the amount of allocated memory prevents the database from starting.
-The maximum amount of total space for `shared_buffers` is 8 GB or 1048576 buffers based on recommendations from the PostgreSQL community.
 Your deployment can make use of additional RAM for caching and performance, even without allocating it to `shared_buffers`.
 You do not have to configure the database to use all of the allocated RAM in order for your deployment to use it.

 ### General Settings